 • The builder to remove an existing residence

 How do I avoid paying higher siteworks fees?

 Ask your home builder for a breakdown of their siteworks cost.
 You’ll be surprised at how many will only give you a blanket figure that hopefully covers the cost.
-But at Move Homes, we breakdown every single cost that your site will possibly incur – giving you piece of mind knowing you won’t be hit with extra thousands after you’ve signed.
+But at Move Homes, we breakdown every single cost that your site will incur to give you peace of mind.

 Want to know the siteworks cost for a particular suburb in Perth?
 Tell us what suburbs you are interested in and we will get back to you with a price!